 Once both sides agree to an invoice, it then becomes a legal debt and an agreement.
 The customer is not bound to pay the invoice until the vendor has satisfied all elements of the invoice.
 In most cases, the customer will outline their terms of the transaction on a purchase order.

 Residential clients tend to be the ones who are affected most by the vague wording on invoices.
 Before agreeing to an invoice, a residential customer should insist that all of the terms of the transaction be spelled out on the invoice.
 Once both sides agree to the invoice, it becomes a binding contract.
-That means that the customer must pay the invoice, but only after the vendor has satisfied all of terms spelled out on the invoice.
+That means that the customer must pay the invoice, but only after the vendor has satisfied all terms spelled out on the invoice.

 This is how residential customers can protect themselves when dealing with contractors who do work on their homes.
 Make sure everything is spelled out in the invoice before agreeing to it and then you are protected.